-Introduction
+1. Introduction

-This document contains explanations for the proposal for a common coordinated capacity calculation methodology for the day-ahead and intraday time frame for the capacity calculation region of Hansa (CCR Hansa) in accordance with Article 20(2) of the Commission Regulation (EU) 2015/1222 of 24 July 20151 establishing a guideline on capacity allocation and congestion management (CACM Regulation).
+This document contains explanations for the proposal for a common coordinated capacity calculation methodology for the day-ahead and intraday time frame for the capacity calculation region of Hansa (CCR Hansa) in accordance with Article 20(2) of the Commission Regulation (EU) 2015/1222 of 24 July 2015 establishing a guideline on capacity allocation and congestion management (CACM Regulation).
 CCR Hansa Transmission system operators (TSOs) are obliged to consult stakeholders on proposals for terms and conditions or methodologies required by the CACM Regulation.

-The CCR Hansa covers three bidding-zone borders and is placed between two larger CCRs: CCR Nordic and CCR Core.
+The CCR Hansa covers several bidding-zone borders and is placed between two larger CCRs: CCR Nordic and CCR Core.
 This document has been written with the aim of ensuring that the methodology developed in the CCR Hansa is as efficient as possible from a market point of view and that it is easily implementable from an operational and security of supply point of view when coordinating with adjacent regions.
 Moreover, the methodology proposed is aimed at being sustainable for future changes in CCR configurations.

 The CCR Hansa proposes a capacity calculation methodology based on a coordinated NTC methodology with a strong link to the adjacent CCRs that have chosen flow-based capacity calculation methodologies.
-By utilising the flow-based capacity calculation methodologies of CCR Nordic and CCR Core in representing the AC meshed grids and using Advanced Hybrid Coupling for representing the CCR Hansa bidding-zone borders in the flow-based methodologies, the capacity calculation on the CCR Hansa borders is optimised to the fullest extent possible.
-This implicitly means that CCR Hansa assumes that, if possible, all AC grid limitations outside the CCR Hansa interconnectors are taken into account in the capacity calculations within CCR Nordic and CCR Core.
+By applying the flow-based capacity calculation methodologies of CCR Nordic and CCR Core in representing the AC meshed grids and using Advanced Hybrid Coupling for representing the CCR Hansa bidding-zone borders in the flow-based methodologies, the capacity calculation on the CCR Hansa borders is optimised to the fullest extent possible.
+This implicitly means that for CCR Hansa -all AC grid limitations outside the CCR Hansa interconnectors are taken into account in the capacity calculation swithin CCR Nordic and CCR Core.
 The combination of the capacity calculation inputs from the adjacent CCR Nordic and CCR Core flow-based methodologies together with the capacity calculation results within CCR Hansa determine the cross-zonal capacity between the CCR Hansa bidding-zone borders, which shall be respected during the allocation process.

-This document is structured as follows: Chapter 2 contains a description of the relevant legal references.
-Thereafter, Chapter 3 defines CCR Hansa and the borders that are subject to this proposal.
-Chapter 4 and 5 contain the explanation for the capacity calculation methodology for the day-ahead and intraday time frames presented in the legal proposal.
-The methodologies are described according to the requirements set in the CACM Regulation.
-A description of the proposed validation methodology is given in Chapter 6, while Chapter 7 contains an evaluation of the proposal against the objectives of the CACM Regulation.
-A planning for the implementation of this can subsequently be found in Chapter 8.
-Public consultation responses are shown and commented on in Chapter 9.
+This document is structured as follows:

+- Chapter 2 contains a description of the relevant legal references. - Chapter 3 defines CCR Hansa and the borders that are subject to this proposal. - Chapter 4 and 5 contain the explanation for the capacity calculation methodology for the day-ahead and intraday time frames presented in the legal proposal.
+The methodologies are described according to the requirements set in the CACM Regulation. - Chapter 6 describes provisions that are common to both the day-ahead and intraday time frames. - Chapter 7 contains an evaluation of the proposal against the objectives of the CACM Regulation. - An explanation -of the implementation phases can be found in Chapter 8. - Public consultation responses are shown and commented on in Chapter 9.

-1 Commission Regulation (EU) 2015/1222 of 24 July 2015 establishing a guideline on capacity allocation and congestion management, OJ 25-7-2015, L 197/24.
+&lt;sup>1 Commission Regulation (EU) 2015/1222 of 24 July 2015 establishing a guideline on capacity allocation and congestion management, OJ 25-7-2015, L 197/24.

-Legal requirements
+2. Legal requirements

-According to Article 20(2) of the CACM Regulation, each CCR is required to submit a common capacity calculation methodology for approval by the relevant national regulatory authority (NRA) for each capacity calculation time frame.
+According to Article 20(2) of the CACM Regulation, each CCR is required to submit a common capacity calculation methodology for approval by the relevant national regulatory authorities (NRAs) for each capacity calculation time frame.
 This is to be done no later than 10 months after approval of the CCRs for the day-ahead and intraday time frame.